bgockeln/bgockeln/README.md

 ### How I Work on Projects

 I treat each project here as a self-directed tutorial.
 It always starts with a general idea — for example, in my town simulator, I knew I wanted a CLI-based text adventure with streets, buildings, NPCs, and shops.
 I first designed the skeleton: the streets, buildings, and a player character that could navigate the world.
 Once the basic structure worked, I added an in-game map using Pygame, then NPCs with schedules, homes, and workplaces.
-Each step required problem-solving and iteration.
+Each step required problem-solving and careful tweaking..
 ChatGPT helped along the way, but these projects were never simple copy-paste exercises — they took hours or days of thinking, testing, and debugging to get right.

 This approach applies to all my projects: I start with a vision, break it down, experiment, and refine.
 Even if the code isn’t perfect, the goal is to understand, learn, and build something meaningful.
 This has actually taught me more about programming — and Python in particular — than all the online tutorials I’ve done over the past years combined, because I didn’t just learn individual parts; I learned how to apply them and think ahead.